brianrice2/pitchfork/README.md

 │
 ├── src/                              <- Source data for the project │
-├── tests/                            <- Files necessary for running model tests (see documentation below) │
+├── tests/                            <- Pytest unit tests
+│
 ├── app.py                            <- Flask wrapper for running the model
-├── Dockerfile                        <- Builds the Docker image for ingesting data & creating database ├── run.py                            <- Simplifies the execution of one or more of the src scripts
+├── Dockerfile_pipeline               <- Builds the Docker image for the data cleaning & modeling pipeline ├── Dockerfile_python                 <- Builds the Docker image for ingesting data & creating database ├── requirements.txt                  <- Python package dependencies
+├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── run_app.sh                        <- Sets up for and runs Flask web app ├── run_cleanup.sh                    <- Removes artifacts from data cleaning & modeling pipeline └── run_pipeline.sh                   <- Runs the data cleaning & modeling pipeline
-└── requirements.txt                  <- Python package dependencies
 ```

 ## Running the app